Centripetal Force Calculator

 What is centripetal force?

-Centripetal force is the force that keeps a body moving in a circular path.
+Centripetal force is the inward force that keeps an object moving in a circular path.

 How is centripetal force calculated?

-Mass is directly proportional to the centripetal force; as mass increases, the force increases.
+Mass is directly proportional to the centripetal force: doubling the mass doubles the required force.

 Can centripetal force be negative?